 We have activated IP anonymization on our website.
 This shortens your IP address before it is transmitted to Google’s servers (also known as "IP masking").
 The operator of this website contracts Google to use this information to evaluate how you use the website, to create reports about the website activity, and to provide other services relating to the use of the website and the internet.
 The shortening of the IP address is intended to prevent or make it significantly more difficult to identify a person by their IP address.

 The processing of data on our behalf

 We have concluded a data processing agreement for our use of Google Analytics and fully comply with the strict provisions of German data protection authorities when using this service.
-Additionally, standard contract clauses have been established with the provider regarding the use of the service that should help to ensure a more appropriate level of data protection.
-The data processing agreement can be accessed here: https://privacy.google.com/businesses/processorterms/.
+Additionally, standard contractual clauses have been established with the provider regarding the use of the service that are intended to help ensure a more appropriate level of data protection.
+The data processing agreement can be accessed here: https://privacy.google.com/businesses/processorterms/

 Collection of demographic data by Google Analytics

 This website uses the “Demographics feature” provided by Google Analytics.
 This feature enables reports to be created that contain statements about the age, gender, and interests of visitors to this site.
 This data is gathered from Google’s personalized advertising as well as visitor data from third-party providers.
 This data cannot be attributed to any specific individuals.
 You can disable this feature at any time by adjusting the ads settings in your Google account.